 High-sugar diets

 Aside from flavourful and spicy foods, sugary and high-protein diets can also cause bad breath.
-These sugars interact with the bacteria that naturally exist in the mouth to cause sour smells.
+These sugars interact with the bacteria in the mouth to cause sour smells.
 When high-protein foods fail to metabolize, they release sulphurous gases that cause a bad odour in the mouth.

 Tobacco

-Whether you take tobacco through smoking, pipe or chewing, it can lead to various oral health issues.
-It not only leaves your mouth smelling bad but can also lead to gum disease.
+Taking tobacco through smoking, pipe, or chewing can lead to various oral health issues.
+It leaves your mouth smelling bad and can lead to gum disease.
 Avoid all sorts of tobacco products to prevent halitosis.

 Poor oral health

 Lack of proper oral health is the most common cause of bad breath.
-Food particles that remain in your mouth cause plaque if they are not properly cleaned.
-Ensure you clean your teeth and mouth regularly to prevent any sort of bacteria build-up.
+Food particles in your mouth cause plaque if they are not properly cleaned.
+Ensure you clean your teeth and mouth regularly to prevent bacteria build-up.

 Conclusion

-Although basic oral hygiene might eliminate temporary odour in the mouth, it might not work for chronic halitosis.
+Basic oral hygiene might eliminate temporary odour in the mouth, but it might not work for chronic halitosis.
 Chronic halitosis might be an indication of other health conditions.